Michelle Candotti: Performances

+Candotti has performed at various international venues, including the Royal Albert Hall in London, the Warsaw Chopin Hall, and the Teatro Olimpico in Vicenza.
+In 2023, she performed at the Quirinale's Paolina Chapel for the concert season opening.

-Besides, Michelle Candotti has also offered concerts in many major theaters and halls such as the Teatro Olimpico in Vicenza, the Teatro Verdi in Pordenone, the Teatro Manzoni and the Sala Mozart in Bologna, the Polytechnic University of Turin, the Chapel of merchants, shopkeepers, and bankers (better known as Cappella dei Mercanti) in Turin, the Sala Casella for the Roman Philharmonic, the Puccini Auditorium in Torre del Lago, the Sala dei Giganti and at Palazzo Zacco-Armeni in Padua, at Palazzo Albrizzi and Palazzo Cavagnis in Venice, on the Orbetello lagoon for the Orbetello Piano Festival, in the Concert Hall in Prato, at the Teatro delle Comedie and at the Teatro Goldoni in Livorno, at the Teatro Comunale in Fiuggi, at the Stables Theater in Hastings (near London), at the Royal Albert Hall in the Elgar Room, in Tasis (Lugano), at the Chopin Hall in Warsaw, the Palazzo Blu in Pisa and was invited as a young talent playing concert in Saint-Germain en Laye, Paris.
+Besides, Michelle Candotti has also offered concerts in many major theaters and halls such as the Teatro Olimpico in Vicenza, the Teatro Verdi in Pordenone, the Teatro Manzoni and the Sala Mozart in Bologna, the Polytechnic University of Turin, the Chapel of merchants, shopkeepers, and bankers (better known as Cappella dei Mercanti) in Turin, the Sala Casella for the Roman Philharmonic, the Puccini Auditorium in Torre del Lago, the Sala dei Giganti and at Palazzo Zacco-Armeni in Padua, at Palazzo Albrizzi and Palazzo Cavagnis in Venice, on the Orbetello lagoon for the Orbetello Piano Festival, in the Concert Hall in Prato, at the Teatro delle Comedie and at the Teatro Goldoni in Livorno, at the Teatro Comunale in Fiuggi, at the Stables Theater in Hastings (near London), at the Royal Albert Hall in the Elgar Room, in Tasis (Lugano), at the Chopin Hall in Warsaw, the Palazzo Blu in Pisa and performed in Saint-Germain en Laye, Paris.
 Of note, Michelle featured in the Chopin's birthplace, Żelazowa Wola, and she offered three concerts at the Chopin's Monument in the Łazienki Park (Warsaw, 2022, 2023, 2024).

 In 2023, Michelle opened the Concert's Season in the Quirinale's Paolina Chapel, at the presence of President Sergio Mattarella.